How to Tie the Double Bowline

 History

 The Double Bowline, also known as the Round Turn Bowline, has roots in traditional climbing and nautical applications.
-Clifford Ashley highlighted its ability to resist capsizing, making it a reliable choice for heavy-duty tasks.
+Clifford Ashley recorded it as ABOK #1013, noting that the round turn forms a more secure loop than a standard bowline — a reliable choice for heavy-duty tasks.

 Security Level

-The Double Bowline is moderately secure and retains up to 75% of the rope’s strength.
+The Double Bowline is moderately secure.
 While more robust than the standard Bowline, it requires careful tying and dressing to prevent failure.

 Downsides